 Instructions

-- Place one tablespoon of fresh sage leaves or 1 teaspoon of dried sage leaves into a pot and pour over one cup of boiling water.
+- Dried Sage: Place one teaspoon of dried sage into a small pot and bring to a boil.

 Recommended Products